RyanWillDev/dotfiles/README.md

 ## TODO: Create a script to setup dotfiles on new computer
 1. Create .config/nvim/ dir and symlink .vimrc -> .config/init.vim
-2. symlink .zshrc && .prettierrc to home directory
+2. symlink .zshrc && .prettierrc && .tmux.conf to home directory

 ## Requirements